 If the courts don’t choose to let you change your plan, then you may want to try and convert your case to a Chapter 7 bankruptcy plan.
 In addition, you could also ask the courts to dismiss your case; however, you would still owe your debt plus the interest that was not incurred while your case was pending.

-How a Charlotte bankruptcy attorney from our firm can help you!
+How a bankruptcy attorney in Charlotte can help you!

 The laws pertaining to Chapter 13 bankruptcy can be quite complex and often changes.
 It is important to obtain strong legal counsel from a Charlotte bankruptcy lawyer as you pursue this type of bankruptcy.
 A significant number of individuals who have chosen to file for bankruptcy can benefit from a Chapter 13.
 This type of bankruptcy allows an individual to establish a payment plan to repay the debts they owe in an affordable manner.